India

 Our work on transboundary river basins identifies pathways towards enhancing water security and optimizing tradeoffs between water, energy, and sustainable development options in the Mekong, Ganges-Brahmaputra, Indus, Aral Sea and Euphrates-Tigris river basins.

-National Space Science Agency
+Bahrain Space Agency

-NSSA’s main projects are as follows:
+BSA’s main projects are as follows:

 Global Water Partnership